 At the bottom, on the other side, there is a complex of observation decks, cafe, gifts shops and a small museum.

 The Canadian Pacific Railway (built in 1880) also runs parallel to the river here.

 Once you get to the other side and get out of the tram, there are a few things to look at.
 One of these is Johnnie’s stove.
 “What’s that?”
 I hear you say.
 Story is that Johnnie was a Chinese origin cook who provided hearty meals to the Canadian Pacific Railway line workers.
 One night Johnnie disappeared in mysterious circumstances.
 They found a replacement cook, but no matter how hard they tried they couldn’t light up the stove.
 Johnnie re-appeared and went on cooking until he died on July 10, 1890.
-And, on the anniversary of his death every year, apparently the stove gets slightly warm, even though its not been lit since Johnnie’s death.
+Now, on the anniversary of his death every year, apparently the stove gets slightly warm, even though it has not been lit since Johnnie’s death.
 Spooky!
-(Well, the cynic in me says that, the replacement cook was incompetent and the stove gets warm because everyone rubs it trying to see if its warm.
+(Well, the cynic in me says that, the replacement cook was incompetent and the stove gets warm because everyone rubs it trying to see if it is warm.
 But its a nice story, so what’s the harm?)